-- 9% are Socioeconomically Disadvantaged according to the California
+- 93.9% of students are Socioeconomically Disadvantaged according to the California Department of Education

 The importance of STEM education to fuel the US economy is well documented, as are the inequalities of STEM education between affluent and low-income students (source: US Dept of Education).
 For example, in the Palo Alto Unified School District, parents donate approximately $150,000 a year to fund additional science programs run by the JMZ in elementary schools within their district.
 However, this is not the case in the neighboring Ravenswood City School District.
 Our Science Outreach Program helps address this inequality by funding a similar science education curriculum in Ravenswood schools.